June 24, 2021 | Updated: November 3, 2021

 The digital differentiation

-With the database foundations in place, retailers can begin to differentiate themselves digitally by evolving with and using technology in unexpected, unorthodox ways.
+With the database foundations in place, retailers can begin to differentiate themselves digitally by using technology in unexpected ways.

 Think loyalty programs activated by in-store facial recognition sensors, beacon technology connecting with apps to guide customers through stores, chat bots to help with customer questions, and augmented reality apps to help shoppers try out products at home.
 Strategically and successfully implementing and combining these digital capabilities will drive more customers to your products, be it online or in-store.
 Take a look how OTTO reinvented their ecommerce personalization for more than 2 million users per day.
 They were able to slash catalog update times from 12 hours to 15 minutes.

 Retailers can also build omnichannel experiences that blur the boundaries between the online and in-store spheres.
 This could take the form of scanning QR codes on in-store items for deals or information, ordering out-of-stock items to be sent to a specific store for pickup, returning online purchases to physical outlets, or redeeming loyalty points on an app for in-person purchases.